 When a sprinter or a power athlete overtrains, the sympathetic nervous system dominates.
-Symptoms include hyperexcitability, restlessness, and an inability to focus (especially on athletic performance), even while at rest or on your off day.
+Symptoms include hyperexcitability, restlessness, and an inability to focus (especially on athletic performance), even while at rest or on their off day.
 Sleep is generally disturbed in sympathetic-dominant overtrained athletes, recovery slows, and the resting heart rate remains elevated.
 Simply put, the body is reacting to a chronically stressful situation by heightening the sympathetic stress system’s activity levels.
-Most PBers who overtrain will see their sympathetic nervous system afflicted, simply because they lean toward the high-intensity, power, strength side.
+(If you track HRV, you’ll see low readings over time to match these subjective symptoms.)

 5. You’re primarily an endurance athlete, and you feel overly fatigued, sluggish, and useless.

 Too much resistance training can cause sympathetic overtraining; too much endurance work can cause parasympathetic overtraining, which is characterized by decreased testosterone levels, increased cortisol levels, debilitating fatigue (both mental and physical), and a failure to lose body fat.

 I tend to advise against any appreciable amount of endurance training, anyway.
 Being fit enough to run ten miles doesn’t mean that you now have to do it every day.